MEMBER SIGN IN

 Managing Director Rebecca Brien has dreamed about this space's possibilities since she first walked in.
 The former home of Jan Perry Realty gives DPI space for membership-strengthening classes, seminars, informational sessions, and gatherings.

-At 431 North St., it is also sandwiched between myriad downtown activity.
+At 431 North St., it is also sandwiched between a myriad of downtown activity.

 "The minute it even was proposed I started manifesting it," Brien said with a smile.
 "And it just carried on from everyone who came and looked at the space, the things that we talked about adding, and what we can do to just make it ours."